snowdj/CodingPuzzles-Python/README.md

   - Added in 2017

 - **playground**
-  - problems and solutions I collected at work
+  - Problems and solutions I collected at work
+  - Added in 2017

 - **doc**
   - All the markdown documents for gitbook deployment